quantumdude836/BugsDecomp/README.md

 ## BugsDecomp {#decomp}

 DLL project which contains all the decompiled code for the game.
+Will attempt to detect the version of the game, allowing it to be used in both the 1.0 and 1.6 versions.

 ## Launcher {#launcher}